Botox treatment complications

 Side Effects and Complications After Botox

 After treatment, both side effects and complications may occur.
-Possible side effects include pain, swelling or bruising at the BOTOX injection site.
+Possible side effects include pain, swelling or bruising at the botox injection site.

 The most common wrinkle treatments with botulinum toxin are for frown lines, forehead lines and crow’s feet.
 The aim is to temporarily relax the small muscle that causes the wrinkle.
 If the wrong muscle is treated, this can sometimes result in an unnaturally raised eyebrow or a drooping eyelid.
 A drooping eyelid can happen if the injection was placed too low or if the botulinum toxin has migrated.
 In most cases, these complications resolve naturally within a few weeks.